-You may think you have many more categories, but if you look hard, you'll find they all fit into these two.
-Yes, even spam can be classed as "Information" if you think about it.
+You may think you have many more categories, but if you look hard, you’ll find they all fit into these two.
+So yes, even spam can be classed as “Information” if you think about it.

-Now you have your categories; you need to decide on how you are going to handle email that falls into each of them.
-Remember the aim here is to reduce your inbox.
+Now you have your categories; you need to decide how you will handle email that falls into each of them.
+Remember, the aim here is to reduce your inbox.

 Email Requiring Action

-Email requiring action is pretty straight forward.
+Email requiring action is pretty straightforward.
 You need to ask yourself, can I do this immediately?
 If you can do it, do it now!
-Confirm that it has been done and delete the email.
+Then, confirm that it has been done and delete the email.

-If you can't do it immediately, record the task in a to-do list.
+If you can’t do it immediately, record the task on a to-do list.
 It can be a manual to-do list or an electronic to-do list, such as Outlook Tasks.
-It doesn't matter.
-Once again acknowledge receipt of the action/task, and delete the email.
+It doesn’t matter.
+Once again, acknowledge receipt of the action/task, and delete the email.